 The Empire was later cemented when Otto I took the same title in 962 and the foundations of the Empire were firmly established.
 The Empire was rather complex in its nature and structure, later comprising of different Kingdoms and territories which came to exert a direct influence on the office of the Emperor.
 The Roman Catholic Church and the Pope also had decisive role in the politics of the Empire until its final days.

 The Frankish emerged as part of the Germanic tribes who dominated the former Roman province of Gaul after the decline of Roman power in Gaul.
-By the 8th century, Frankish King Charlemagne had conquered territories spanning over modern-day Germany, France and Italy among others.
-Charlemagne was crowned Emperor and with him the Holy Roman Empire began.
+By the 8th century, Frankish King Charlemagne had conquered territories spanning modern-day Germany, France, and Italy among others.
+Charlemagne was crowned Emperor and with him, the Holy Roman Empire began.
 Although the Empire nearly disintegrated in the 9th century, it was effectively re-consolidated in the 10th century under Otto I.

 The most powerful dukes and bishops were involved in the election of the Holy Roman Emperor.
-By 14th century, this process had been formalised and the power of election was limited to the hands of seven princes.
-These included the Count Palatine of the Rhine, the King of Bohemia, the archbishops of Cologne, Mainz and Trier, the Duke of Saxony and the Margrave of Brandenburg.
+By the 14th century, this process had been formalised and the power of election was limited to the hands of seven princes.
+These included the Count Palatine of the Rhine, the King of Bohemia, the archbishops of Cologne, Mainz, and Trier, the Duke of Saxony, and the Margrave of Brandenburg.